Hand-Foot-and-Mouth Disease (HFMD)

 Causes

 HFMD is most commonly caused by coxsackievirus A16, but it is also caused by coxsackieviruses A5, A7, A9 A10, B2, and B5 and EV-71.
-Two major genotypes of EV-71, EV-71 B and C, have been identified as the strains principally involved in the EV-71 HFMD epidemics in Australia, Malaysia, Singapore, Taiwan, and Japan since 1997.
-These genotypes are considered particularly neurovirulent, accounting for the severe neurologic complications seen in EV-71 HFMD epidemics.[11]
+Two major genotypes of EV-71, EV-71 B and C, have been identified as the strains principally involved in the EV-71 HFMD epidemics in Australia, Malaysia, Singapore, Republic of China, and Japan since 1997.
+These genotypes are considered particularly neurovirulent, accounting for the severe neurologic complications seen in EV-71 HFMD epidemics.[17]

 Laboratory Studies